shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-native-ads-on-ios.md

 ## Fields supported in Native

-As of version 5.0 of the Mobile SDK, support for native assets is aligned with how native creatives are set up on Console.
+As of version 5.0 of the Mobile SDK, support for native assets is aligned with how native creatives are set up in the application.

 If you are still using Legacy Native in the application, you will need to move to "New" Native for your creatives.